 How do you select which of the trends works best for your organisation?

-As I mentioned earlier, using data to identify gaps in your organisation is crucial, and it’s essential to tailor your strategies to address these specific gaps.
+Using data to identify gaps in your organisation is crucial, and it’s essential to tailor your strategies to address these specific gaps.
 When we analysed our data, we noticed a disparity in female senior representation.
 By understanding the drivers behind this gap, we developed a targeted approach.

 In my role in HR and people development, we implemented a talent review process to identify robust, diverse succession pipelines.
 As a result, we increased our senior female representation from 38% to 42% over the past few years.
 While we still have a way to go to achieve true parity, we are making significant progress.